 Additional Requirements & TermsThe qualifications and requirements listed on this page are not comprehensive.
 Additional requirements, terms and conditions are provided in the loan documents.
 In the event that loan documents are inconsistent with the information on this site the loan documents shall govern as neither this site nor the information contained within represent an offer.

-Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties in the Denver Metro Area (residential properties must be non-owner occupied).
+Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties.
+We offer transparent lower fees and rates.
+Treating people well is important to us.